Dhovin/docker-pritunl/README.md

 # Pritunl + Docker + LinuxServer.io = <3

+- Updated to Focal base
-Updated to support Wireguard \
+- Updated to support Wireguard
-Updated to suppose mongodb 4.2
+- Updated to suppose mongodb 4.2

+## Unraid
+*This will overwrite bashninja's instance.
+- add https://github.com/Dhovin/docker-templates to template repositories
+- Add Container and select 'docker-pritunl' from list
+- Open console and type 'pritunl default-password' for initial password.

 ## Pull the image